How To Create An Online Magazine

 Clearly defining your goals is the first step in any project.
 Like any publication, an online magazine requires you to make decisions regarding what type of audience you’re hoping to reach.
 This includes how you would like readers to engage with your content.
 For example, a digital magazine looking to gain subscribers is going to function differently than an online piece designed to sell a product.

 Regardless of your primary goal, another vital part of starting an online magazine is to define your voice and overall brand style.
 This can often be done by creating style sheets or brand standards.

 Decide early on the overall tone of your online presence and stick to it.
 If (and when) you become successful, you can curate a trustworthy team that will help carry the workload while still remaining true to your brand.

-Developing a plan for sustained success through valuable differentiation
+How can I develop a plan for sustained success through valuable differentiation?

 There are some key elements required to move towards creating a sustainable online magazine business.
 Most importantly though, you need to find how you will stick out in a crowded digital media landscape.

 Will your content or your creative elements be unique?
 Will your marketing tactics be differentiated?
 And will those elements be valuable to your audience?
 We all need to be asking these questions.
 If the content we create does not come off as striking and useful to a reader, it is more than likely not going to lead to a return visit or a subscription.

 Once this value proposition has been uncovered (and tested as valuable with a segment of your target audience) its important to find an intuitive, engaging platform to place your content on.